22 Jul 2009 12:58

 Its been all fun and games up until now but I'm warning you.
 In order for me to disprove these myths I'm going to have to get very mean.
 I am going to have to absolutely destroy these things.
 There can be no shadow of a doubt that these have been disproven.
 For this to happen I am going to have to use an OBSCENE amount of physics.
 We all know that physics is absolutely full of confusing jargon, and I'm going to have to go down that road.
 It won't be pretty and it might hurt our heads a little (or a lot) but by the time we're through you will know the truth.
 So let's begin!

 All the myths and whatnot aren't surprising because we almost always equate anti-symmetry to a difference in structural capacity.
 In this case, if we see that one part of the gripper looks a bit different than its counterpart, we think this means a variation in resistance.
-Psychology also plays a role because if we think something is slightly different and we have physical evidence that, seemingly, supports our claim we can justify this behaviour.
+Psychology also plays a role because if we think something is slightly different and we have physical evidence that, seemingly, supports our claim we can justify this behavior.
 However this is all analogous to being right for the wrong reasons, except in this case we're wrong for the wrong reasons.

 Although they are technically Helical Torsion Springs, we'll stick with torsion spring because it saves me from writing helical all the time.
 There are other torsion springs, such as torsion bars in the suspension of a car, that are flat or other non helical shapes but the main reason for the distinction is that typical torsion springs are subjected to shearing stress whereas helical springs are subjected to a bending stress.